CraigBladow/cc41/README.md

 | pdir | Lists contents of the directory that PATH points to.
 Defaults to the current directory.
 | reada |Read calculator status, program and memory contents from PATH + filename In a program ,filename length is limited to 8 characters.
 | reads filename| Reads calculator status, written by WRTS, from PATH + filename.
+| rclst | Recall stack registers X,Y,Z,T, and L from the given memory location and 4 subsequent memories.
 | run   | Begins running the current program at the current step.
 Clears the last error (see ERRNO).
+| stost | Store stack registers X,Y,Z,T, and L in the given memory location and 4 subsequent memories.
 | trace | Display program step information as a program runs.
 | usage | Prints how to call the CC41 executable.|
 | user | Toggles flag 27 which enables USER Mode.